verath/MDE2016-assignment6/README.md

 - EcoreTools
 - OCLTools

-### Generate Code
+### Generate Model Code

-Generated code is not included in the repository and must be generated.
+Generated model code is not included in the repository and must be generated.

-#### Model code
 Model code is generated via the coresponding .genmodel file.
 To generate the code, open the .genmodel, right click the top-level element and select "Generate Model Code".
 This is should be done for:
   - `assignment6_model/model/assignment6_model.genmodel`
   - `assignment6_requirement_model/model/req_spec.genmodel`

-#### Xtext code
-Xtext generates code as the .mwe2 file is run.
-This is done by right clicking the file and selecting "Run As" -> "MWE2 Workflow".
-This should be done for:
-  - `/assignment6_configurator_DSL/src/org/xtext/example/assignment6/GenerateConfiguratorDSL.mwe2`